scottbecker/delve_tx_public/README.md

 Anneal two oligos together and then ligate to a linearized vector.
 Vector must have 'Concentration (DNA)' property like '4.0:nanograms/microliter'.
 Includes the ability to optionally run a transform, spread, and pick afterwards (same protocol as the Transcriptic version).
 ###Miniprep
 More powerful miniprep than built in transcriptic version.
 Ability to set incubation time.
 Ability to 8x concentrate DNA (slow growht).
 Ability to induce high copy number in BAC.
+###GelPurify
+Gel Purify a well with dna inside (e.g. after a PCR product).
+Well must have a dna_length property (used for determining which band to extract).

 ## Running protocols from the command line (requires unix)